epistler999/epistler999/Readme.md

   <img src="https://github.com/epistler999/epistler999/blob/master/assets/AboutMe-light.png" height="120em" />
 </p>
 <ul>
 <li>I'm currently working as a Software Engineer with 1.5 + years of hands-on experience in developing responsive web applications.
-Proficient in <b>HTML, CSS, JavaScript, Typescript</b>, and popular frameworks like <b>React</b> and <b>Angular</b>.
+Proficient in <b>HTML, CSS, JavaScript, Typescript</b>, and popular library and frameworks like <b>React</b> and <b>Angular8</b>.
 Skilled in translating design concepts into efficient, user-friendly interfaces.
 Committed to staying updated with emerging technologies and delivering high-quality code to meet project goals and exceed client expectations
 </li>
 <li>Competitive Programming is my hobby, passion and skill.</li>
 <li>I enjoy reading and writing blogs/poems and learning, investing and doing analysis on stock market in my free time.</li>